OSU-Sustainability-Office/automated-jobs/README.md

     - `node readPP.js`
     - `node readPP.js --save-output`
         - Saves output to `PacificPower/output.json` (note that this output.json file is in .gitignore, it is not tracked on remote)
+    - `bash stresstest.sh`
+        - Needs Unix command line, e.g. Linux, MacOS, or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on windows
+        - Tests scraper as far as logging in, going to correct usage details page, locating table of monthly values.
+Stops before reading all the meters (as that would greatly lengthen testing time)
+        - Currently set to test 20 iterations
+        - Output saved in `PacificPower/logs`

  ## Deprecated
  - **TeslaSolarCity** (Not Deployed): This webscraper is deprecated due to Tesla deprecation of service, now we are using iframes on a different public endpoint also provided by Tesla.